How to Check What ChatGPT Says About Your Brand (And Fix It)

 Document it thoroughly.
 Most AI providers have feedback mechanisms.
 For serious issues, consult legal counsel.
 The best defense is strong, accurate information across your web presence.

-If AI perception impacts your business (it probably does), monitoring tools pay for themselves.
-One fixed hallucination that was costing you leads easily justifies the investment.
+If AI perception impacts your business (it probably does), diagnostic capacity pays for itself when it turns hallucinations, weak citations, or competitor preference into prioritized fixes.
+One corrected answer path that was costing leads can justify the investment.

 My brand is new — will AI know about me?

 Probably not initially.
 Focus on building entity signals (Schema, Wikidata, directories) and creating citation-worthy content.
-New brands need to establish presence before monitoring.
+New brands need to establish extractable facts and citation-worthy proof before recurring retests.

 Next Steps